PORTAL

 At STIS, we believe that the key to education for our youngest students is to provide them with a safe and nurturing environment where they feel comfortable to explore and learn confidently.

-Our EYFS framework and IB PYP for children aged 2-3 years old, offers flexible, creative, engaging and age-appropriate play-based activities in a specially designed learning space.
+Our EY Prep framework for children aged 2-3 years old, offers flexible, creative, engaging and age-appropriate play-based activities in a specially designed learning space.
 The programme is designed to spark a child’s imagination, creativity and curiosity while building their confidence and self-management skills

-The EYFS framework and IB PYP share common principles and approaches to learning, such as a focus on inquiry, play, and child development, allowing for a smooth transition from EY prep into our EY program.
+The EY Prep framework and IB PYP share common principles and approaches to learning, such as a focus on inquiry, play, and child development, allowing for a smooth transition from EY Prep into our PYP program.

-In EYFS, emphasis is place on the following:
+In EY Prep, emphasis is place on the following:

 • Personal, Social, and Emotional Development